antoniofull/thexpatmagazine.com/src/pages/blog/2014-03-02-10-signs-living-long-italy.md

 **Italy** is a beautiful country with a lot of traditions and a lot, a lot of good food :).
 The friendly attitude of Italians is contagious and if you live with them for a long time, you cannot avoid to start acting like them.

-Here there are 10 signs proving that you are living too long in Italy and that the Italian culture has definitely "**mastered**" your mind.<!--more-->
+Here there are 10 signs proving that you are living too long in Italy and that the Italian culture has definitely "**mastered**" your mind.

 **1 You  talk a lot .. with every one**